networktocode/schema-enforcer/README.md

 ALL SCHEMA VALIDATION CHECKS PASSED
 ```

-The --strict-properties flag allows you to quickly override the additionalProperties attribute of schemas and check for any properties that are not defined in the schema:
+The --strict flag allows you to quickly override the additionalProperties attribute of schemas and check for any properties that are not defined in the schema:

 ```
+$ test-schema validate-schema  --strict
+FAIL | [ERROR] Additional properties are not allowed ('test_extra_item_property' was unexpected) [FILE] hostvars/fail-tests/ntp.yml [PROPERTY] ntp_servers:1 [SCHEMA] ntp.yml
-$ test-schema validate-schema --show-pass --strict-properties FAIL | [ERROR] Additional properties are not allowed ('something' was unexpected) [FILE] hostvars/eng-london-rt1/ntp.yml [SCHEMA] ntp.yml
+FAIL | [ERROR] Additional properties are not allowed ('test_extra_property' was unexpected) [FILE] hostvars/fail-tests/ntp.yml [SCHEMA] ntp.yml
-PASS | [SCHEMA] dns.yml | [FILE] hostvars/eng-london-rt1/dns.yml
+FAIL | [ERROR] Additional properties are not allowed ('test_extra_property' was unexpected) [FILE] hostvars/fail-tests/dns.yml [PROPERTY] dns_servers:1 [SCHEMA] dns.yml
 ```

 In the above case, the ntp.yml contained "something: extra" as shown below: